-Last summer, I started helping the founders of games companies.
-Founders often spent an enormous amount of time raising money, and optimizing who is involved in a financing round.
+In 2019, I started helping the founders of games companies.
+Founders often spend an enormous amount of time raising money, and optimizing who is involved in a financing round.
 However, too few founders tap into their investors sufficiently.
 One fundamental way to keep possible investors and existing investors involved and excited about the company is to send out a monthly update.

 Here’s a template that I put together, and if you read on, I’ll explain why things matter in this template.
-To grab the template, you can go to my website at https://elitegamedevelopers.com/investor-update/
+To grab the template, use this form:

 Once you have KPIs, you need to start with them.
 Include highlight soft launch and hard launch metrics from the games and the trends, basically the change from any previous update you’ve done.
 If you ever reach the fortunate situation of having several games out in soft launch, it makes sense to pick a few with the most potential to follow in the monthly updates.
 You shouldn’t have more than three.

 When highlighting the KPIs for a game, you should focus on one critical metric per engagement, revenue, and marketing.
 The idea is to be concise.
 Stop sharing metrics on the investor updates that are on an adequate level, and focus on the ones that you’re now working on to improve.

 When you start talking about numbers, it’s essential to talk about the targets for the metrics you have, and then communicate the numbers as you are working towards the targets.

 Depending on the stage of your game, you want to highlight the right KPIs.

 - First soft launch Are you tracking session length and session count?
 You should discuss these in your email, especially for Day-0.